 The European Commission aims to ensure coherence between industrial, environmental, climate and energy policy to create an optimal business environment for sustainable growth, job creation and innovation.
-To support this, the Commission has established an ambitious agenda to transform EU economy into circular one, where the value of products and materials is maintained for as long as possible, bringing major economic benefits.
+To support this, the Commission has established an ambitious agenda to transform EU economy into a circular one, where the value of products and materials is maintained for as long as possible, bringing major economic benefits.
 The Commission also supports European industry in the move to a low-carbon economy and improves the energy efficiency of products through Ecodesign legislation.

 The Commission is undertaking a range of actions to support the move to a more circular economy.
 These cover the cycle from production and consumption, to waste management and the market for secondary raw materials.
 In a circular economy the value of products and materials is maintained for as long as possible and waste and resource use are minimised.
 This can contribute to innovation, growth and job creation.